Intersymbol and Intercarrier Interference in OFDM Systems: Unified Formulation and Analysis: Unified Formulation

 A block diagram is shown in Fig. \ref{block_diag}, where the transmitted data vector in the transform domain is given by

 with $N$ being the number of subcarriers.
-The parameters used in the equations are given in detail in Table \ref{parameter_system_def}.
+The parameters used in the equations are \fcr{defined} in Table \ref{parameter_system_def_jun23}.
 We assume perfect synchronization in time and frequency, and also that the receiver has perfect channel-state information (CSI).